Where and when

-Her attention, even in the site-specific work created for the loggia of the Museo Novecento, is based on points of color that appear as intruders, which she wants to transform through the image in perspective fulcrums.
-Her works, treated as living creatures by the artist, are mostly made of plaster and clay and these materials have fragility, but also an infinite malleability that can transform them into anything.
-And she does it.
-On his labile supports, proceeding by touches of color, the artist gives life to a fantastic bestiary, where everything becomes the opposite of what we are used to imaging.
+Her attention, even in the site-specific work created for the loggia of the Museo Novecento, focuses on points of color that appear in reality as intruders, which she sets out to transform through the image into perspective fulcrums.
+His works, which Gambirasio speaks of as living creatures, are made of plaster and clay and these materials possess all the fragility, but also the infinite malleability that can transform them into anything.
+And it really does.

-In this experience, a wild boar takes flight, launched gracefully towards the sky and a fish leaves the blue waters to become a bird.
-The force of gravity loses its meaning, every creature seems to be passing through the earth, ready to take a flight to other worlds.
-Her poems have something ancient, they seem like reverie belonging to a medieval and deep iconology.
+Thus a wild boar takes off, launched gracefully towards the sky and a fish leaves the blue waters to become a bird.
+The force of gravity completely loses its meaning, each figure seems to be passing through the earth, ready to take flight to other worlds.
+His poems have something ancient, they seem reverie belonging to a medieval and profound iconology at the same time.